-Custom Option Switch Description Installation Proxy Server /PROXY For license key verification.
+Custom Option Switch Description Installation • · Proxy Server /PROXY For license key verification.
 Internet access is required.
 If your network uses a proxy server then you will need to use this switch.
-General Custom Features Date Range /UADATE Migrates email, calendars, and task items within a given date range.
+General Custom Features 1 Date Range /UADATE Migrates email, calendars, and task items within a given date range.
 Message Date Range /MSGDATE Migrates only messages within a given date range.
 Calendar Date Range /CALDATE Migrates only calendars within a given date range.
 Max Message Size /MAXMSGSIZE Set the Max Message Size as 20480 KB's.
 If the sum of the attachments causes the entire message to exceed 20480 KB's, the attachments will be removed and replaced with a text stub.
 Max Attachment Size /MAXATTACHSIZE Any attachment with a size greater than this value will be removed and replaced with a text stub.
 Detach Attachments /DETACH Use this switch when the Max Attachment Size switch is enabled.
 When the attachment exceeds the maximum attachment size, the attachment will be placed into the directory specified by the /DETACH switch.
 The directory must already exist.
 Recurring Calendar Entries /D127 Recurring calendar entries will appear in the target as true recurring events, instead of separate individual events.
 Migrate Unique Messages /DEDUP Migrate unique messages and to record the MD5 hash value of the messages into a new or existing file.
 Deduping File Writes /D165 Write the MD5 hash values immediately to the dedup file after each message instead of writing to memory.
 This will affect the speed of the migration, but allows better recovery from a crash.
 Deduping Criteria /D56 Only used when the /DEDUP switch is enabled, and it overrides the default behavior.
 Choose which fields to run the MD5 Hash algorithm against.
 Exchange/Outlook Specific Max PST /MAXPST Used to limit the size of the output PST file, and start creating another PST file when the first file has reached its limit, which is 1.5GB by default.
 Public Folder Access /EWSPUB Enable this switch to read from or write to Public Folders.
-Logging / Reporting Debug Logging /DEBUG Adds additional logging to the log file, which is helpful when troubleshooting problems.
+Exchange Web Services EWS Impersonation /AUTHSI - Source /AUTHSI2 - Target Enable Impersonation to migrate as admin without user passwords as described in Preparing Environment - Office 365, add the admin email address/password in this custom option.
+EWS Delegation /AUTHEWSD - Source /AUTHEWSD2 - Target Enable Delegation to migrate as admin without user passwords as described in Preparing Environment - Office 365, add the admin email address/password in this custom option.
+Allow Calendar Invitees /D211 Forces attendees to be included in calendar events.
+Test in your environment, may cause unwanted email invites.
+Logging / Reporting Debug Logging /DEBUG Adds additional logging to the log file, which is helpful when troubleshooting.
 It attempts to log every single step of the migration which causes the log file to get quite large.
-Migration Report Level /XMLREPORTLEVEL Use this switch and value to determine the level of detail recorded into the XML report.